ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/securebuild-setup.md

             Use "hpvs vs [command] --help" for more information about a command.
             ```

-3. You can get even dive into the `Available Commands` of the above commands with another `--help` :open_mouth:
+3. You can even dive into the `Available Commands` of the above commands with another `--help` :open_mouth:

     ``` bash
     hpvs sb build --help